vr-thi/VRLate/README.md

 Tool to measure motion-to-photon and mouth-to-ear latency in distributed VR-Systems.
 For more information have a look at the [paper](https://arxiv.org/abs/1809.06320 "paper") presented at the [15th workshop on VR and AR of the Gesellschaft für Informatik e.V.
 2018](https://www.givrar2018.de/).

 ## Overview
 Compared to existing measurement techniques, the described method is specially designed for distributed VR systems.
-It will help to quickly evaluate different setups in terms of motion-to-photon and mouth-to-ear latencies.
-The game-engine Unity 3D is used to simulate the virtual world.
+It will help to evaluate different setups in terms of motion-to-photon and mouth-to-ear latencies.
+The game-engine *Unity 3D* is used to simulate the virtual world.
 The following two figures demonstrate how the system works.

 <p>
   <img src="Images/systemOverview.png" width="300"/>